BarisTutakli/blog/_posts/2021-11-13-ifelse--while-doWhile.md

 }
 ```
 ### Exercise 5
 Here, the code counts the sign of the positive numbers and the negetive numbers.
-Then, It add them seperatly.
+Then, It add them seperatly.<br>
  ```c#
 int negativeSum = 0;
 int positiveSum = 0;